hienhuynhgravityglobal/tool-check-link/README.md

-# Link # Character Checker for Sitemaps
+# Link # and /# Character Checker for Sitemaps

-A tool that processes XML sitemaps, retrieves all pages, and scans them for links with href="#", excluding those in headers and navigation menus.
+A tool that processes XML sitemaps, retrieves all pages, and scans them for links with href="#" or href="/#", categorizing them by location (regular content, headers, or footers).

 ## Setup and Installation